Ramon York, Mark Jayet, Ross Muir and Andre Jayet. Lea Wyber (nee Maalfrid).

 At the end of 1975, Lea Maalfrid left the group to turn solo.
 She released one single on Atlantic in 1977 called "Pleasure Machine"/"Lavender Mountain", before leaving for Sydney in June 1978, and then later moving to Los Angeles and London, where she gained international recognition as a songwriter.

-Ragnarok continued on without Lea, and in 1976 they released a second album called "Nooks" and a single from the album, "Five New Years"/"The Fourteenth Knock".
+Ragnarok continued on without Lea, and in 1976 they released a second album called "Nooks" on the Polydor label.
+One single came from the album, "Five New Years"/"The Fourteenth Knock".

 In December 1976, Ragnarok appeared at a one-day festival at Waikino.
 Other headlining acts included the Country Flyers, Rockinghorse, Hello Sailor and Th' Dudes.
 By this time though, Ragnarok's cosmic rock was definitely out of favour, and their support was now wholly confined to the provinces.
 They had even tried a self-promoted national tour of theatres to promote their second album, but this was a failure, and the group disappeared to the east-coast of New Zealand before disbanding.